Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 Resolution: 1080p HD // Power: Battery or Hardwire // Storage: Cloud Only (starts at £2.49/month) // Price: £££

-Despite being the first to market, the Ring doorbell is still one of the best video doorbells for UK users.
+The Ring doorbell was one of the first smart home devices to garner mainstream popularity in the UK and they still make some of the best video doorbells today.
 It offers two-way audio, clear HD video, and minimal lag between the doorbell being rung and receiving a phone notification on the Ring app.

 The motion sensor capabilities of Ring Plus are superb with their near motion zone detection which allows you to set a distance in front of your doorstep to monitor, great if you live near a busy street.